GuavaCZ/calendar/README.md

 ## Custom Event Content
 By default, we use the default view from the calendar package.
 However, you are able to use your own by overriding the `getEventContent` method on your calendar widget class.

+In order to keep things performant, the blade view is rendered **once** on the server and then re-used for every event.
+Thus, you **cannot** access the event data from the server side via Blade or Laravel, or do any server-side operations.

-Due to the nature of the calendar package, it currently is not possible to pass blade parameters to the view.
-However, each view is wrapped in an alpine component, which has access to the event data.
-You can use any alpine functionality to display the data any way you seem fit.
+However, each event is wrapped in an alpine component, which exposes the event data that you can freely use using [AlpineJS](https://alpinejs.dev/).

 If you only have one type of events or events that render the same way, you can simply return a view or a HtmlString from the getEventContent method: